 The Sejm of the Republic of Poland proclaimed 2006 the Year of Jerzy Giedroyc.
 The 100th anniversary of the birth of Jerzy Giedroyc is included in the memorable dates celebrated under the auspices of UNESCO.

 With the collapse of the USSR, the name of Jerzy Giedroyc (1906-2000) became firmly established in the Polish-Ukrainian political lexicon.
 Memoirist, politician, publicist, editor of the well-known Parisian magazine Kultura, Giedroyts paid much attention to the topic of Polish-Ukrainian relations.
-It was from the pages of Kultura that for the first time in the 1960s his call was made to the Poles (in collaboration with Juliusz Meroshevsky) to forever abandon their claims to “sprout crosses” (i.e. the territory of Western Ukraine and Western Belarus) and thereby put an end to "Russian imperialism".
+It was from the pages of Kultura that for the first time in the 1960s his call was made to the Poles (in collaboration with Juliusz Meroshevsky) to permanently abandon their claims to “sprout crosses” (i.e., the territory of Western Ukraine and Western Belarus) and thereby put an end to "Russian imperialism".

-"Russian imperialism" for Gedroits was the desire of Moscow, Kiev and Minsk, the three Eastern Slavic capitals, to live together.
+"Russian imperialism" for Gedroits was the desire of Moscow, Kyiv and Minsk, the three Eastern Slavic capitals, to live together.
 Gedroits urged them to scatter to national quarters, and argued that this was the only possible way of reconciliation for the Poles and Russians.
-“We, the Poles, are giving up our imperial ambitions, not laying claim to Kiev and Minsk.
+“We, the Poles, are giving up our imperial ambitions, not laying claim to Kyiv and Minsk.
 So you, Russians, find the courage to abandon Kiev and Minsk, give them freedom and independence, and then you will enter the family of civilized peoples on an equal footing with Poland ”- this was approximately the message of Gedroits and his entourage, who settled in Paris, away from socialist Poland .
-In Poland itself, "Kultura" was spreading underground, and only with the departure of Warsaw to the capitalist camp was Gedroits proclaimed in Poland almost a political visionary, a deep intellectual and admirer of Ukrainian culture, ready to admit the mistakes of the Poles to the people of Ukraine, and in return demanding an honest recognition of the same Russian mistakes.
+In Poland itself, "Kultura" was spreading underground, and only with the departure of Warsaw to the capitalist camp was Giedroyts proclaimed in Poland almost a political visionary, a deep intellectual and admirer of Ukrainian culture, ready to admit the mistakes of the Poles to the people of Ukraine, and in return demanding an honest recognition of the same Russian mistakes.

 Gedroits really was an intellectual.
 Many outstanding Western writers (Albert Camus, Emil Cioran, Simone Weil) were published on the pages of his "Culture".
 But it is by no means possible to call him a disinterested friend of Ukrainians, and even more so of Russians, despite the fact that the post-Soviet national public likes to refer to Gedroits to confirm their theses about the need for Kiev to focus on Warsaw instead of Moscow.

-Giedroyts' ideas are nothing more than beautifully packaged geopolitical theses that are beneficial to anyone (primarily, of course, Poland), but not to Moscow, Kiev or Minsk.
-What does his call to Poles and Russians mean to give up Kiev and Minsk?
+Giedroyts' ideas are nothing more than beautifully packaged geopolitical theses that are beneficial to anyone (primarily, of course, Poland), but not to Moscow, Kyiv or Minsk.
+What does his call to Poles and Russians mean to give up Kyiv and Minsk?
 The Poles give up foreign, acquired, non-Polish, i.e. from kresy, which do not carry a symbolic meaning for the Polish people's memory.
 Ukrainian and Belarusian territories have a cultural and historical meaning for the Poles, connected with the history of the centuries-old presence of Poland on these lands.
-For Russians, as well as for Ukrainians and Belarusians, separated from the Russian people artificially, by political methods, Kiev and Minsk are the origins of a common statehood, "where the land of Russian life came from."
+For Russians, as well as for Ukrainians and Belarusians, separated from the Russian people artificially, by political methods, Kyiv and Minsk are the origins of a common statehood, "where the land of Russian life came from."

 What do Giedroyts' calls to Russians mean to say goodbye to their "imperialism" and not encroach on the freedom of Ukrainians and Belarusians?
 The Poles refuse to accept the point of view that Ukrainians (Little Russians), Belarusians and Great Russians are all Russians together.
 In addition, Russia does not encroach on the statehood of Belarus and Ukraine.
 But he does not refuse allied relations either.